 Market price risk is the risk that the value of an instrument will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issue or all other factors affecting all instruments traded in the market.
 The College's financial instruments are carried at fair value with fair value changes recognized in the statement of operations.
-Market price risk is managed by the investment managers through construction of a diversified portfolio of instruments traded on various markets and across various industries.
+Market price risk is managed by the investment managers.